LOW EMF COMPUTING

 LCD screens with LED backlight are usually no better than the old fluorescent backlight as far as EMFs go, because the LEDs are usually pulsed, and their supply is of the switching type.

 For a chemically sensitive person, any of the Apple iMac models would be a dangerous choice for the following reason: about one-half of chemically sensitive persons eventually develop electrical sensitivities, especially from sitting near computers for a long time, and the iMac places not only the monitor, but also the computer processor, drive and switching power supply irrevocably only two feet from your face.
-On the other hand, when the computer is separate from the monitor, you have the option of moving it further away from you.
+On the other hand, when the computer is separate from the monitor, you have the option of moving the computer with its power supply further away from you.
 In general, most EMI emissions decrease with distance much faster than you might expect; the intensity is often inversely proportional to the square of the distance.
 This means that the intensity at 4 feet can be 1/4 of that at 2 feet, and at 8 feet it can be reduced to 1/16th.
 Although this is significantly helpful, it is not quite as helpful as it seems, because living cells are logarithmic in their sensitivity (see my discussion of this in part 4.D in my article "EMF Scams").
+The longer cables required when a computer is moved further away can increase the overall EMF's, and possibly EMF's perceived, because the longer cables act as better radiating antennas.
+This is best remedied by using optical cables, but even these can have emissions at their downstream end, where the optical signal gets re-converted to electrical, that may affect some people.
+But greater distance and the use of optical cables usually end up being the best solution.

 Amateur attempts at shielding are usually not very effective.
 Proper shielding requires a great deal of engineering expertise and experience, and is expensive.
 Aluminum foil will shield some of the high frequency EMF, but only if it is close to and covers the radiating source completely and also extends beyond the sides of the source.

 In general, laptops have lower emissions than desktops, not only because they can be run on their internal batteries, thereby avoiding a main switching power supply, but also because they are highly integrated, compact and more efficient in their use of power.
 Laptops also avoid the need for an auxiliary back-up power device such as a UPS which are intense generators of EMF because they have a switching power supply that is always running.
 If you get a laptop, it is probably best to get one with a unibody metal case, which may provide some shielding.
-A solution (but probably an imperfect one) for an electrically sensitive person could be a relatively low emission netbook or laptop running only on its internal battery (possibly an Apple MacBook Pro model, which has a unibody aluminum case), placed at some distance and used together with a wired keyboard and mouse, and with an external monitor if you can find a monitor you are not too sensitive to.
-The best bet for a monitor would be a model with an external rather than internal power supply, especially if that external switching supply were to be replaced by a linear type of supply (which has far less RF emission).
+A solution (but probably an imperfect one) for an electrically sensitive person could be a relatively low emission netbook or laptop running only on its internal battery, placed at some distance and used together with a wired keyboard and mouse, and with an external monitor if you can find a monitor you are not too sensitive to.
+The best bet for a monitor would be a model with an external rather than internal power supply, especially if that external switching supply were to be replaced by a linear type of supply.

 The additive principle: EMF exposure from more than one device simultaneously is often additive.
 If you do not feel any EMF effect from a first device when it is on alone, it can nevertheless be increasing your sensitivity to a second device when both devices are on at the same time.